 - Academic Profile:

-The University awarded five full-tuition scholarships to President's Honor Scholars.
+The University awarded four full-tuition scholarships to President's Honor Scholars.

 The average total financial aid package, including federal and state grants, work-study and low-interest loans, awarded to new transfer students was $29,500.

 The average scholarship and grant award provided by the University to new transfer students was $14,500.